 Dry Erase Boards: Make dry erase boards of any size out of cardboard covered with clear wrapping tape.
 I have heart that white contact paper works too but I like to stick with the clear wrapping tape.
-I have also covered margarine lids with the tape.
-A friend said that tiles make good dry erase boards too.

 I use those little gel like pencil grips and cut them into little "O"s and then tie a ribbon or a yarn to them and then fit them over the dry erase marker.
 This makes is easy to change the marker out.
 I then use an ice pick to punch a hole in the board and place a ribbon in it and then I can hang it from an attached piece or ribbon possibly with beads.